SeryioGonzalez/Azure_IoT_Lab/device/README.md

 - Name the VM
 - Select Region "West Europe"
 - Put your user and password.
 Optionally, if you are familiar with public/private keys, input your public key
+- Select the VM size B1s, the one included in the free tier.
+Press "Change Size" and select "B1s"

 ![Snapshot](../images/simulated-1.PNG "Azure VM")